Transformers for dynamical systems learn transfer operators in-context: Model architecture and training

-We perform autoregressive inference for a specified number of new tokens $H$ beyond the provided context.
+\textbf{Inference.} We perform autoregressive inference for a specified number of new tokens $H$ beyond the provided context.
 At each step, we use only the most recent $C=512$ context tokens.
-The model outputs logits for the next token, which are converted to a token choice either greedily (argmax, temperature $0$) or by sampling.
-We append the sampled token to the context, and repeat the process for $H$ steps, yielding a lengthened token sequence.
-If a real-valued time series is needed for downstream analysis, we decode the output token sequence back to real values via dequantization to bin centers followed by multiplication by the stored mean scale $s$.
+The model outputs logits for the next token, which are converted to a token choice via sampling. \ We append the sampled token to the context, and repeat the process for $H$ steps, yielding a lengthened token sequence.